kubernetes/dashboard/docs/devel/text-conventions.md

 ![Dashboard dialog](../dashboard-ui.png)

-As you noticed there is a lot of different kinds of text messages in each view:
+As you noticed there are a lot of different kinds of text messages in each view:

-- titles
+- Titles,
-- headers
+- Headers,
-- labels
+- Labels,
-- values
+- Values,
-- tooltips
+- Tooltips,
-- action button
+- Action button,
-- menu and navigation entries
+- Menu and navigation entries,
-- all kinds of messages including warnings, errors and help information
+- All kinds of messages including warnings, errors and help information.

-For each one of them developer has to take following decisions:
+For each one of them a developer has to make the following decisions:

 - Grammar - Using a verb in infinitive or gerund form?
 - Punctuation - Using a period or not?
 - Capitalization - Using capitalized words?
 Capitalize Kubernetes specific names?

-In addition all text messages within Dashboard should be capitalized and it should be taken into consideration.
+In addition, with few exceptions, all text messages within the Dashboard should be localized.
 For more details check our [localization guidelines](localization.md).

 ## General terms

 ### Grammar

-Gerund form should be used everywhere.
+The gerund form should be used everywhere.
 Exceptions are all kinds of messages including warnings, errors and help information.

 ### Punctuation

-Depending on the type of a text resource, periods should be used at the end of sentences or not.
-Periods should be used within:
+Certain types of text resources should have punctuation.
+Periods should be used for

-- all kinds of messages including warnings, errors and help information
+- All kinds of messages including warnings, errors and help information.

-Periods should be avoided within:
+Periods should be avoided for:

-- headers
+- Headers,
-- titles
+- Titles,
-- labels
+- Labels,
-- values
+- Values,
-- tooltips
+- Tooltips,
-- menu and navigation entries
+- Menu and navigation entries.

 ### Capitalization

-All kinds of the messages should have their first word capitalized.
+In general, all kinds of messages should have their first word capitalized.
 Exceptions are:

-- names which appear in the middle of a message
+- Names which appear in the middle of a message,
-- values and table contents
+- Values and table contents.

-Moreover, Kubernetes specific names should be capitalized everywhere.
-It includes:
+Moreover, Kubernetes-specific names should be capitalized everywhere.
+This includes:

-- application names - Kubernetes, Kubernetes Dashboard etc.
+- Application names - Kubernetes, Kubernetes Dashboard etc.
-- resource names - Pod, Service, Endpoint, Node etc.
+- Resource names - Pod, Service, Endpoint, Node etc.